Do You Need Planning Permission to Build a Tree House?

 What Type of Tree Houses Require Planning Permission?

 Regarding planning permission, treehouses are not automatically covered under the permitted development rights.
+This means that, unlike sheds or small garden buildings, a tree house is more likely to be treated as a standalone structure.
 You will require planning permission if your tree house designs meet the following criteria:

 ● It covers more than half of the garden.